nestordemeure/nestordemeure.github.io/content/likes/books/astrology_sos.md

 [^woo]: Even if it *does* own its woo vibes.

-[^action]: The books gives you readings, warnings as well as small rituals.
-But you will probably want to do your own things.
+[^action]: The books gives you readings, warnings, as well as small rituals.
+But you will probably want to do your own thing.

 [^person]: Am I?